gschmutz/kafka-workshop/06c-working-with-avro-and-kotlin-springboot/README.md

 In this workshop we will learn how to use the **Spring Kafka** abstraction with **Avro message serialization** from within a Spring Boot application using the **Kotlin** language.

-We will create two Spring Boot projects, one for the **Producer** and one for the **Consumer**, simulating two independent microservices interacting with eachother via events.
+We will create two Spring Boot projects, one for the **Producer** and one for the **Consumer**, simulating two independent Microservices interacting with each other via events.

 Additionally we will create another Maven project called `meta` which holds the Avro Schema(s).
 A dependency to that project will be added to both Spring Boot projects.

 ## Create the Avro Metadata Project

 First we will define the Avro schema and generate the classes.
-As both Mircorservices will need the generated class to work, we do that in a separate project, and then use it as a dependency in the two Micorservices.
+As both Microservices will need the generated class to work, we do that in a separate project, and then use it as a dependency in the two Microservices.

 ### Create a new Maven project